The main eligibility requirements for a reverse mortgage are relatively few. You must:

 If you have a reverse mortgage on a multifamily property (up to four units), you are also entitled to rent out the units as long as you occupy one of the units as your primary residence.
 However, if you ever moved, leased, or sold your unit, you would have violated the primary residency requirement, making your loan due and payable.
 To find out if a reverse mortgage loan is right for you, click here.

 Reverse mortgages weren’t designed to create a class of absentee owners and landlords.
-They were designed to help older homeowners find a dignified and financially sustainable way to live comfortably in their homes throughout their retirement.
+They were designed to help older homeowners find a dignified and financially sustainable way to live comfortably in their homes throughout their retirement so long as they continue paying their property taxes, homeowners insurance, maintain their home, and comply with the loan terms.
 Yet reverse mortgages still offer qualified borrowers a way to generate additional income by renting out rooms or units.
 The point is, be upfront with your lender, so you and your renters will know exactly where they stand.

 For more information and clarification of the rental rules, consult your AAG reverse mortgage professional.